splunk/public-o11y-docs/gdi/opentelemetry/components/splunk-hec-exporter.rst

          tls:
             insecure_skip_verify: true

-To send log data to Splunk Cloud Platform or Enterprise and AlwaysOn Profiling data to Observability Cloud, configure two separate ``splunk_hec`` entries in the ``receiver`` and ``exporters`` sections of the Collector configuration file.
-Add both to the ``logs`` pipeline.
+You can split log data between Splunk Cloud Platform or Enterprise and Observability Cloud to preserve AlwaysOn Profiling data while sending logs to Splunk.
+See :ref:`profiling-pipeline-setup` for more information.

+To split the log pipelines, configure two separate ``splunk_hec`` entries in the ``receiver`` and ``exporters`` sections of the Collector configuration file.
+Then, add both to the ``logs`` pipeline.
 For example:

 .. code-block:: yaml